linnykoleh/WickiUp/Algorithms/LaakMann/Notes.md

 The benefit of a linked list is that you can add and remove items from the beginning of the list in constant time

+### Stack

+- A stack uses `LIFO` (last-in first-out) ordering.
+  That is, as in a stack of dinner plates, the most recent item added to the stack is the first item to be removed.

+- It uses the following operations:
+	- pop() : Remove the top item from the stack.
+	- push(item): Add an item to the top of the stack.
+	- peek(): Return the top of the stack.
+	- isEmpty(): Return true if and only if the stack is empty.

+- Unlike an array, a stack does not offer constant-time access to the i th item.
+  However, it does allow constant time adds and removes, as it doesn't require shifting elements around.

+- One case where stacks are often useful is in certain recursive algorithms

+### Queue

+- A queue implements `FIFO` (first-in first-out) ordering.
+  As in a line or queue at a ticket stand, items are removed from the data structure in the same order that they are added.

+- It uses the operations:
+	- add(item): Add an item to the end of the list.
+	- remove(): Remove the first item in the list.
+	- peek() : Return the top of the queue.
+	- isEmpty(): Return true if and only if the queue is empty.

+- One place where queues are often used is in breadth-first search or in implementing a cache.